 To use: Hold the straws apart from each other, dip the entire contraption in the bubble solution and gently pull the straws apart.
 Let the wind blow through the circle of yarn, or blow into it to form your bubbles.

 Have you made your own bubble solution or huge bubbles?
 Share your experiences in the comments below!

-(Image credits for images used in top graphic: CyberWebImages)
+(Image credits for images used in select photos: CyberWebImages)